 A direct subsidy is where government provides payment to a this party by which no goods or services are exchanged.
 By contrast, indirect subsidies are those that offer a third party a benefit without a specific monetary value.

-Examples of government subsidies include:
+Examples of subsidies include:

 2. Green Energy